 Liberty Utilities, which services Truckee surrounding areas, will also shut off power as part of their Public Safety Power Shutoff (PSPS) program.

 What is the chain of events leading up to a PSOM?

-First, extreme weather is forecasted - high winds, lightening, and a Red Flag Warning by the National Weather Service.
+- Extreme weather is forecast as determined by NV Energy.
+Criteria for extreme weather may include high winds, lightning, and/or a Red Flag Warning by the National Weather Service.

 What areas will be affected?

 In a PSOM, all TDPUD customers are expected to be without power.
 This includes Truckee hotels, lodging, restaurants, gas stations and shops.
 To report an outage to TDPUD, call 530-587-3896.
 Consult Liberty Utilities Outage Map to see where the power is out.